elyosemite/Yosef/README.md

 [](https://opensource.org/licenses/MIT)
 [](https://www.google.com/search?q=./CONTRIBUTING.md)

-Yosef is a comprehensive, open-source microservices platform built with .NET C\# for the financial insurance industry.
-It provides a robust, scalable, and observable foundation for building modern insurance applications.
+Yosef is a comprehensive, open-source microservices built with .NET C#, Python, Typescript and Golang for the financial insurance industry.
+It provides a robust, scalable and observable foundation in order to modern insurance applications studies.

 This project is designed to be a community-driven effort.
-We welcome developers to use it as a boilerplate for their own solutions, contribute to its core features, and help it grow.
+We welcome software engineers to use it as a guide to studying in finance industry, contribute to its core features, and help it grow.

 ## Features

-  * **Microservices Architecture:** A decoupled architecture that ensures scalability and maintainability.
+  * **Microservices Approach:** A decoupled architecture that ensures scalability, flexibility and maintainability.
   * **Identity Management:** Centralized identity and access management for brokerages, brokers, and other entities.
   * **Project-Based Organization:** Manage insurance sales initiatives as distinct projects (e.g., Bike Insurance, Ship Insurance).
-  * **Full Insurance Lifecycle:** From quotation management to policy creation.
+  * **Full Insurance Lifecycle:** From `quotation` management to `policy` creation.
   * **Asynchronous Processing:** Dedicated services for handling asynchronously background jobs and event-driven communication.
-  * **High Observability:** Pre-configured stack for monitoring, logging, and tracing.
-In this case, it uses Grafana.
+  * **High Observability:** Pre-configured stack for monitoring, logging, and distributed tracing.
+In this case, it uses ``Grafana``, ``Grafana`` ``Loki``, ``Jaeger``, ``Prometheus`` and `Open Telemetry Collector`
   * **Enterprise-Grade Security:** Integrated with industry-standard tools for secrets and identity management.
+It refers to Key Vault

 ## Architecture & Services